-The procedure works by removing the surface cell layers of the eye before applying a MEL90 excimer laser to reshape the cornea.
+The procedure works by removing the surface cell layer of the cornea before applying a MEL90 excimer laser to reshape the cornea.
 A contact lens is then placed on the corneal surface to allow the corneal epithelium to regrow over the ensuing days.

 The benefits of PRK include: